ifanzalukhu97/Week-4-Project-AI-GPT-Bootcamp-Q4-2024-Encode-Club/README.md

 ### Project Description
 This is a web application built using Next.js to generate captivating stories using AI.
 The application allows users to create and manage characters that will be used in the story generation process.
 Users can add, edit, and delete characters, each with a name, description, and personality.
+And also users can upload characters from book or similar content, system will automatically extract the characters from the content and add them to the list of characters.

 ### Prerequisites
 1. **Node.js Installation**